Learn Javascript

 Middleware

-• Any function can be middleware by adding the (req,res,next) parameters and calling next() at the end to go to the next function in the stack.
+• It should have (req,res,next) parameters and call next() at the end to go to the next function in the stack.

 // log the url